mehulagg/gitlab/doc/integration/jira/index.md

 you can [migrate your issues from Jira](../../user/project/import/jira.md) **(PREMIUM)** and work exclusively in GitLab.
 However, if you'd like to continue to use Jira, you can integrate it with GitLab.
 GitLab offers two types of Jira integrations, and you can use one or both depending on the capabilities you need.
+It is recommended that you enable both.

-## Compare Jira integrations
+## Compare integrations

 After you set up one or both of these integrations, you can cross-reference activity in your GitLab project with any of your projects in Jira.